About Franklin County

 How can I search for someone recently arrested in Franklin County, Indiana?

 To search for someone recently arrested in Franklin County, Indiana, you can contact the Franklin County Security Center, which is the local jail facility.
 They maintain records of current inmates and can provide information over the phone.
-Additionally, you can visit their official website to access the inmate lookup tool, which provides details on recent arrests and current incarcerations.
+You can visit their official website to access the inmate lookup tool, which provides details on recent arrests and current incarcerations.

 To obtain a criminal background check in Franklin County, Indiana, you should contact the Indiana State Police, which handles statewide background checks.
 Locally, you can also visit the Franklin County Sheriff's Office for guidance on the process.
 The Indiana State Police provides an online portal where you can request a Limited Criminal History Search, which is often used for employment and other purposes.